Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Proof-of-Concept Experiment: Ideal Context Encoder

-\textbf{3D Novel view synthesis model LVSM.} LVSM~\cite{jin2024lvsm} synthesizes novel views by jointly encoding input images and their corresponding Plücker ray embeddings.
+LVSM~\cite{jin2024lvsm} synthesizes novel views by jointly encoding input images and their corresponding Plücker ray embeddings.
 Given an input image $I_i$ and Plücker embedding $\tilde{P}_i$, the model projects their concatenation into a shared feature space:

 These tokens, together with an initial latent token $e$, are processed by the encoder,

 producing a latent state $z$.
 For novel view rendering, the decoder conditions on the Plücker embedding $q$ of the target camera rays and predicts